 Birth parents and youth involved with the child welfare system need information to help them better understand the system and play an active role in their own case planning.
-The following resources include training curricula and materials geared toward families and youth, including State and local examples.
+The following resources include training curricula and materials geared toward families and youth.

 Assessing Parent Education Programs for Families Involved With Child Welfare Services: Evidence and Implications: Full Report (PDF - 521 KB)

 Johnson, Stone, Lou, Ling, Claassen, & Austin (2006)